Destaq/wallpaper-learn/README.md

 # wallpaper-learn

-With `wallpaper-learn`, you can effortlessly learn new phrases, countries, or really anything you want... straight from your wallpaper.
+With `wallpaper-learn`, you can effortlessly learn new phrases, countries and capitals, or really anything you want... straight from your wallpaper!

-Curated phrases and educational material are available for a wide range of subjects and languages, and all you have to do is create a new folder and click a few buttons in settings before being able to have an educational background for your device.
+Curated phrases and educational material are available for a wide range of subjects and languages, and all you have to do is create a new folder and type one command before being able to have a cycling, ever-changing computer wallpaper to learn from.

 ## Topics

 This is a list of all of the topics, subtopics, and levels available to set as your wallpaper.
 If you see something missing here, just add your own, contributing takes only a few minutes!

+This also serves as a place to view possible commands without having to explore the file tree, which is why the names may sound a bit weird.
+However, their purpose is detailed in italic to the right.

 ### languages

 -   chinese
-    - HSK-1
+    - HSK-1 *(words required for HSK-1 level, in pinyin and hanyu characters, with a translation and category)*
 -   spanish
-    - top100
+    - top100 *(top 100 most used spanish words, their translation, and part of speech)*

 ### geography

--   countries
+-   countries *(all countries and territories of the world with capitals)*
--   states
+-   states *(all 50 states of the USA with capitals and location)*

 ... and many more to come!
 It's very simple to contribute by opening a PR with your files, and a few minutes of finding and parsing the right URL could help more people than you may expect.